NEXRAD

-NEXRAD or Nexrad (Next-Generation Radar) is a network of 160 high-resolution S-band Doppler weather radars operated by the National Weather Service (NWS), an agency of the National Oceanic and Atmospheric Administration (NOAA) within the United States Department of Commerce, the Federal Aviation Administration (FAA) within the Department of Transportation, and the U.S. Air Force within the Department of Defense.
+NEXRAD or Nexrad (Next-Generation Radar) is a network of 159 high-resolution S-band Doppler weather radars operated by the National Weather Service (NWS), an agency of the National Oceanic and Atmospheric Administration (NOAA) within the United States Department of Commerce, the Federal Aviation Administration (FAA) within the Department of Transportation, and the U.S. Air Force within the Department of Defense.
 Its technical name is WSR-88D (Weather Surveillance Radar, 1988, Doppler).

 NEXRAD detects precipitation and atmospheric movement or wind.
 It returns data which when processed can be displayed in a mosaic map which shows patterns of precipitation and its movement.
 The radar system operates in two basic modes, selectable by the operator – a slow-scanning clear-air mode for analyzing air movements when there is little or no activity in the area, and a precipitation mode, with a faster scan for tracking active weather.
 NEXRAD has an increased emphasis on automation, including the use of algorithms and automated volume scans.

 Deployment

 In the 1970s, the U.S. Departments of Commerce, Defense, and Transportation, agreed that to better serve their operational needs, the existing national radar network needed to be replaced.
 The radar network consisted of WSR-57 developed in 1957, and WSR-74 developed in 1974.
 Neither system employed Doppler technology, which provides wind speed and direction information.

-The Joint Doppler Operational Project (JDOP) was formed in 1976 at the National Severe Storms Laboratory (NSSL) to study the usefulness of using Doppler radar to identify severe and tornadic thunderstorms.
+The Joint Doppler Operational Project (JDOP) was formed in 1976 at the National Severe Storms Laboratory (NSSL) to study the usefulness of using Doppler weather radar to identify severe and tornadic thunderstorms.
 Tests over the next three years, conducted by the National Weather Service and the Air Weather Service agency of the U.S. Air Force, found that Doppler radar provided much improved early detection of severe thunderstorms.
 A working group that included the JDOP published a paper providing the concepts for the development and operation of a national weather radar network.
 In 1979, the NEXRAD Joint System Program Office (JSPO) was formed to move forward with the development and deployment of the proposed NEXRAD radar network.
 That year, the NSSL completed a formal report on developing the NEXRAD system.

 When the proposal was presented to the Reagan administration, two options were considered to build the radar systems: allow corporate bids to build the systems based on the schematics of the previously developed prototype radar or seek contractors to build their own systems using predetermined specifications.
 The JSPO group opted to select a contractor to develop and produce the radars that would be used for the national network.
 Radar systems developed by Raytheon and Unisys were tested during the 1980s.
 However, it took four years to allow the prospective contractors to develop their proprietary models.
 Unisys was selected as the contractor, and was awarded a full-scale production contract in January 1990.